MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

 The Abstraction Layer implementation is responsible for providing the following elements:

-- the address location where the Feature will be installed,
+- the location where the Feature will be installed,
 - the implementation to copy a chunk of bytes to the target location.

 The detailed installation flow is described in the following sequence diagram: